bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="wk6">Module/Week 6: Website Layouts and Design</a></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Module 6 introduces students to the four fundamental layouts of website design, providing a foundational understanding of various web design approaches.
-It emphasizes the importance of adopting a mobile-first mindset when starting CSS styling, aligning with contemporary web usage trends.
-The module also advances into the dynamic aspects of CSS, teaching students how to write and publish CSS transitions, transformations, and animations, adding interactivity and visual flair to web pages.
+<p>Module 6 introduces students to the four fundamental layouts of website
+design, providing a foundational understanding of various web design approaches.
+It emphasizes the importance of adopting a mobile-first mindset when starting CSS styling, aligning with contemporary web usage trends.</p>

+<p>The module also advances into the dynamic aspects of CSS,
+teaching students how to write and publish CSS transitions, transformations, and animations, adding interactivity and visual flair to web pages.
 Additionally, learners will explore the use of CSS pseudo-selectors to enhance element styling.
-The culmination of these skills enables students to create a complete and comprehensive website using HTML and CSS, demonstrating proficiency in responsive and visually appealing web design.
+The culmination of these skills enables students to create a complete and comprehensive website using HTML and CSS, demonstrating proficiency in responsive and visually appealing web design.</p>

 <p><small><small>9 lessons, 11 readings, 4 practice quizzes</small></small></p>